seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **ACHILLES**
 What, am I poor of late?
 Here is Ulysses;
 I'll interrupt his reading.
-How now Ulysses!…
+How now Ulysses!...

 **ULYSSES**
-… Now, great Thetis' son!
+...
+Now, great Thetis' son!

 **ACHILLES**
-What are you reading?…
+What are you reading?...

 **ULYSSES**
-… A strange fellow here
+...
+A strange fellow here
 Writes me: 'That man, how dearly ever parted,
 How much in having, or without or in,
 Cannot make boast to have that which he hath,
 Nor feels not what he owes, but by reflection;
 As when his virtues shining upon others
 Heat them and they retort that heat again
-To the first giver.'…
+To the first giver.'...

 **ACHILLES**
-… This is not strange, Ulysses.
+...
+This is not strange, Ulysses.
 The beauty that is borne here in the face
 The bearer knows not, but commends itself
 To others' eyes; nor doth the eye itself,